pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 ```

 **Note:** Each datum in a pipeline is processed independently by a single
 execution of your code.
-In this example, your code runs six times.
-It sees
+In this example, your code runs six times and each
+datum is available to it one at a time.
+For example, your code
-`pfs/A/1.txt` in one of the runs and `pfs/B/5.txt` in a different run,
+processes`pfs/A/1.txt` in one of the runs and `pfs/B/5.txt` in a different run,
 and so on.
-In a union, no two datums will be seen together at the same time.
+In a union, two or more datums are never available to your code
+at the same time.
+Read next section to learn how you can simplify
+your pipeline by using the `name` property.

-### Optimizing Union Pipelines
+### Simplifying the Union Pipelines code

 In the example above, your code needs to read into the `pfs/A`
-or `pfs/B` directory because only one exists in the datum.
+or `pfs/B` directory because only one of them exists in the datum.
 To simplify your code, you can add a `name` field to the `pfs` object and
 give the same name to each of the input repos.
 For example, you can add, the
 `name` field with the value `C` to the input repositories `A` and `B`: